Performances

 Directed, written, and performed by: Daniel Barrow

-Synopsis: When SHAW cable purchased Winnipeg’s local cable station VPW, a rumour was circulated that SHAW had destroyed the public access television archives and were systematically dismantling the public access services.
+When SHAW cable purchased Winnipeg’s local cable station VPW, a rumour was circulated that SHAW had destroyed the public access television archives and were systematically dismantling the public access services.
 Shortly thereafter, Daniel Barrow began researching, compiling and archiving a history of independently produced television in Winnipeg, Manitoba.
-In the late '70s and throughout the 80s, Winnipeg experienced a "golden age" of public access television.
+In the late ’70s and throughout the 80s, Winnipeg experienced a “golden age” of public access television.
 Anyone with a creative dream, concept or politic would be endowed with airtime and professional production services.
-A precedent that went far beyond standard television formula was set in the late '70s when the infamous Winnipeg performance artist Glen Meadmore sat in front of a television camera and silently picked at his acne for 30 minutes each week in a program called The Goofers (later The Glen Meadmore Show.)
-Winnipeg Babysitter traces this and other unique vignettes from a brief synapse in broadcasting history when Winnipeg cable companies were mandated to provide public access as a condition of their broadcasting license.
+Winnipeg Babysitter traces unique vignettes from a brief synapse in broadcasting history when Winnipeg cable companies were mandated to provide public access as a condition of their broadcasting license.
 Because, the local public access archives were destroyed programs could only be found in the VHS collections of the original producers.
 In cases when these producers did not save their own work, Barrow had to rely on television collectors, fans and enthusiasts.
 In this regard, Winnipeg Babysitter is an archival project that restores a previously lost history.
 Daniel Barrow travels to each screening providing an overhead projected commentary/context, tracing the histories of public access television in Manitoba, and describing the various and outrageous biographies of each television producer and personality.

 The Face of Everything